Degri95/Pewlett-Hackard-Analysis/README.md

 ORDER BY emp_no ASC, to_date DESC
 ```

-Now we had has a table with every employee retiring in the next few years with their current title.
+Now we had has a table with an accurate count of employees retiring in the next few years with their current title.

 ![unique title table](/Resources/unique_titles.PNG)